-The Grindleton Pavilion is now open and available for your events!
+The new Grindleton Pavilion is available for your events!

 We welcome all enquiries for private or public events.
 Bookings and associated enquiries can be made using firstname.lastname@example.org or by telephoning Peter Norcliffe on 07805 714217.
 For enquiries of a more general nature about the Pavilion, please contact Anne Huson (01200 440141).